mitranim/mitranim.github.io/templates/posts/indent-fixed.md

 ## Fixed

 I recommend fixed-size indentation.
-The Lisp `let` is particularly bad for indentation, so let's replace it.
+The Lisp `let` is particularly bad for indentation, so let's avoid it.

 ```scm
 (define (some-func . args)